On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems

-The results are summarized in Table~\ref{tab:compNlink}.
+\paragraph{Good Initial Guess} The results are summarized in Table~\ref{tab:compNlink}.
 Both methods achieve optimality (using the assigned thresholds).
-Final costs are omitted because they are nearly identical, with the sequential method performing slightly better.
-Notably, the sequential method requires significantly less iterations than coordinate descent—especially for larger number of states—resulting in lower total computation time as shown in~Fig.~\ref{fig:nlink_comparsion} and Table~\ref{tab:compNlink}.
-In some cases, CD was infeasible in the first iteration in the multiplier subproblem.
-In these cases we gave CD a \textit{grace} iteration as indicated by $^\ddagger$ and tried to solve the Lyapunov step.
-On average, sequential requires 60\% less iterations and 54\% less time to solve the problems.
+Final costs are omitted because they are nearly identical, with the sequential quadratic SOS approach performing slightly better.
+Notably, the sequential quadratic SOS approach requires significantly less iterations than coordinate descent—especially for larger number of states—resulting in lower total computation time as shown in~Fig.~\ref{fig:nlink_comparsion} and Table~\ref{tab:compNlink}.
+In some cases, indicated by $^\ddagger$, CD was infeasible in the first subproblem of the first iteration.
+In these cases we gave CD a \textit{grace} iteration and tried to solve the second subproblem anyway.
+On average, the sequential quadratic SOS approach requires \SI{60}{\percent} less iterations and \SI{54}{\percent} less time to solve the problems.